DaveBackus/Data_Bootcamp_Book/intro.md

 Here we'll say simply that all of the materials for this book and the associated course are posted online:

+* Website.
+Everything is posted on our [class website](http://databootcamp.nyuecon.com/).
 * Book.
 It's hosted by [GitBook](https://www.gitbook.com/book/davebackus/test/details).
 * Code.
 We give links to the relevant code at the start of each chapter, but if you want them all, look in the [Code directory](https://github.com/DaveBackus/Data_Bootcamp/tree/master/Code) of the GitHub repo.
 If you save them, **remember to click on the Raw button** in the upper right.
 (This is an oddity of GitHub, which distinguishes between a display of the file and the file iself.)
 * Other materials.
 Pretty much everything else is available on our [GitHub repository](https://github.com/DaveBackus/Data_Bootcamp).